SOUND FOUNTAIN

 It goes without saying that small listening rooms ask for small speakers with an efficiency around 88 dB and relatively small amplifiers.
 The sound generated by high efficiency units and big amplifiers does not fit in a small room.
 In very large rooms big units and amplifiers with a lot of energy are a necessity.
 In average rooms units with an efficiency of 90 to 93 dB will work wonders.
 These numbers are just an indication.
 Experience will tell you what the best system is for a given listening room.

-Even if you have selected loudspeaker units with linear frequency curves, it is of the utmost importance what X-Over unit you chose.
-If you just add subwoofers to existing loudspeaker systems, than the earlier mentioned Thommessen subwoofer crossover or the Detonation will do the job.
-But if you go for a 3-way system, than it is important to chose a quality unit which enables you to vary the crossover frequencies and the slopes.
-There are units with slopes of 6 and 12 dB like the Luxman 2003 tube cross-over.
 There are others which also sport 18 dB and sometimes even 24 dB (Linkwitz) filtering.
 The advantage of steep 24 dB slopes is that the unit just gets that part of the audio band which it is meant for and causes the least distortion.
 The sound becomes clean.
 But in my view too clean.
 I myself have always found that 24 dB is too steep a slope and makes it more difficult to build a harmonious sound pattern without leaving details out.
 Slopes of 18 and 12 dB, or 12 and 6 dB are better.
-Using 6 dB and/or 12 dB slopes as these are provided by the Luxman make attaining phase coherence much easier.
-Using just 24 dB slopes means that you have too choose the units with as much care.
-The slope of 6 dB means that the phase is correct (coherent), but it still is necessary to find the correct vertical and horizontal distances between the cabinets.
-The satellite you choose should be versatile, yes, but foremost the X-over should be well designed and if possible have discrete circuitry or just have not too many operational amplifiers (opamps) and integrated circuits (ICs).

 BUDGET

 An important ingredient is the available budget.
 If the budget is low, the best thing is to start with relatively cheap power amplifiers with the same reference number of a given brand.
 Maybe you will find them in the second hand marketplace.
 If after some time when you become more experienced and more knowledgeable and your active system reaches a high level of quality, than more expensive power amplifiers may be chosen.
 Remember that cheap amplifiers will hardly be able to drive a subwoofer in the lowest register due to little capacitance in the power supply.
-Also I do not advise the use of high current amplifiers (large toroidal transformer and just a two low value capacitors).
+Also I do not advise the use of high current amplifiers (large toroidal transformer and just two low value capacitors).
 When high dynamic levels are asked for the transients are smeared out and in fact can not be called transients!

 CABLES